After losing his mum Tania in 2015 to breast cancer, RMIT student Declan wanted to do something to honour her and support others like her.

 The 23-year old from Swan Hill decided to raise money for Cancer Council, but knew his fundraising challenge had to be something pretty significant to attract attention.

 I knew it had to be something that inspires people and requires a lot of physical effort, to look at ‘Ride to a Cure’ and inspire people to give.

-“Through all the really tough times out on my own or in the wilderness with dad, I made a decision that whenever faced with challenges, I would keep going and never give in,” he said, all the while carrying photos of his mum Tania, friends and family to motivate him along the way.
+“Through all the really tough times out on my own or in the wilderness with dad, I made a decision that whenever faced with challenges, I would keep going and never give in,” Declan said.
+“I carried photos of my mum, friends and family to motivate me along the way.”

 Declan ended up smashing his original fundraising target of $10,000, raising an outstanding $75,000.
 He chose to direct his funds towards improving mammogram machines, and a research project on the type of cancer his mum, Tania had – a HER2+ Receptor Tumour.